 The Trick to Saving An SVG Vector File In Photoshop

-(Note: This guide is intended for Adobe Photoshop 2022.
+(Note: This guide is intended for Adobe Photoshop CC version.
 Previous versions of Photoshop may have different options and features.
 If you’re curious, you can read Adobe’s statement about discontinuing SVG support.)

 Photoshop is not really intended as a vector graphics program, so it only has only very limited support for saving vector files.

 The SVG (Scalable Vector Graphics) format is one of two vector formats that Adobe Photoshop uses, but you’ll have to specifically enable it before you can use it to save vector files.

 Open the Preferences window in Photoshop and select the Export section.
 At the very bottom, you’ll find an option labeled Use legacy “Export As”.
 Check the box to enable it, and click OK to close the Preferences window.

 This will enable you to save SVG files using the standard Export As dialog.
 You might experience some performance hiccups, and there’s always the possibility that Adobe will remove this option in a future update, but for now, this is the best way to export a vector from Photoshop.

 Once you’ve enabled the Use legacy “Export As” option, simply open the File menu, select the Export submenu, and click Export As.
 In the File Settings section, click the Format dropdown menu, and select SVG from the list.

 Customize any other settings you’d like for your image, and click Export.

 That’s the simplest way to save a vector file in Photoshop!
 Keep in mind that Adobe may eventually remove this option, so it’s a good idea to start learning a dedicated vector graphics editor if you want to do any serious vector work.